arturoherrero/arturoherrero.com/_posts/2015/2015-04-02-open-fast-struct.md

 ### Benchmarks

-Probably you heard that you should never, ever use OpenStruct because the performance penalty is prohibitive.
+You probably heard that you should never, ever use OpenStruct because the performance penalty is prohibitive.
 You can use OpenFastStruct instead!

-#### Comparation between Hash, OpenFastStruct and OpenStruct
+#### Comparison between Hash, OpenFastStruct and OpenStruct

     Calculating -------------------------------------
                     Hash    25.518k i/100ms